lbnl-cybersecurity/ddos-detection/README.md

 [(1)]:http://www.cisco.com/en/US/technologies/tk648/tk362/technologies_white_paper09186a00800a3db9.html

 There might be a bug in the code as "select" statement is not guaranteed to return rows in order of insertion.
-- re-create the table, with a colume indicating insertion id.
+- re-create the table, with a colume indicating insertion id, table name: lbl_mr2_test.
 - crosscheck rows in each file:
   - from database
   - directly from csvfiles
+  - They match.
+    - Using old database created without the "insertion id" colume.
+    - Using "select" query without "order by".
+  - They match.
+    - Using old database created without the "insertion id" colume.
+    - Using "select order by rowid" query.
+  - They match.
+    - Using new database with "insertion id"
+    - Using "select order by id" query

 Next step:
 - plot entropy timeseries values as shown in this [paper](https://users.ece.cmu.edu/~vsekar/papers/imcfp04-nychis.pdf).